-Program expenses related to the grants provided by the Foundation are recognized when the grant agreement is signed by the Foundation and counter-signed by the grant recipient.
+Program expenses related to the grants provided by the Foundation are recognized as program expenses when the grant agreement is signed by the Foundation and counter-signed by the grant recipient following award of the grant by the Management board.
 If grants are provided with conditions, the grant expense is recorded when the grantee meets the conditions or when the likelihood the recipient will not meet the conditions becomes remote.